Work for the Dole: History

 Work for the Dole was first proposed by the Liberal Party in 1987 and was enacted on a trial basis a year after it gained public support at the 1996 federal election in a Liberal/National coalition.
 Despite mixed feelings among younger people, at whom the program was aimed, there was little mainstream opposition when launched.

 On 1 July 1998, all job seekers aged 18–24 that had been claiming benefits for six months or more were required to join the scheme.
 From 19 April 1999, job seekers aged 17 or 18 and who had left Year 12 had to join the scheme after three months of job seeking.
 During the 2000 Summer Olympic Games, all those of an eligible age who had been unemployed for three months or more and lived in Sydney were required to participate.
 This temporary change was made to encourage people to take up casual work during the Games.
 In December 2000, Work for the Dole was expanded to include those aged 35–39.
 Additionally, those aged 40–49 could volunteer themselves for the scheme for the first time.
 On 1 July 2002, Training Credits were paid to those completing the scheme for the first time.
 The initial amount was $800 for six months work.

 In December 2002, the Drought Force initiative was enacted.
 Previously, all Work for the Dole projects directly benefited the public, community organisations or civic assets.
 However, this scheme expanded the scope to include work for privately owned agricultural properties in areas deemed to be experiencing exceptional circumstances (generally drought).
 On 1 July 2006, "Full Time Work for the Dole" was enacted for those seeking work for 12 months or more.
 They were directed towards a scheme identical to the standard form, except that the fortnightly hours of participation was increased to 50.

 Despite speculation otherwise, the Rudd government maintained Work for the Dole.
-During the Gillard Government participation rates dropped significantly.
+During the Gillard government participation rates dropped significantly.

 In July 2015 Work for the Dole was scaled up, with wider age groups as part of the government's welfare policy under former Australian Prime Minister Tony Abbott.
 The programme is administered by a network of private companies.
 Participants are required to perform a number of hours of community work to continue to receive Newstart allowance.

 In April 2016, 18 year old Josh Park-Fing died while on a Work for the Dole placement.

-In the 2016 Australian federal budget, an alternative to the Work for the Dole program was introduced, targeted at unemployed youth under 25: the Youth Jobs PaTH (Prepare-Trial-Hire) Programme, an internship programme.
+In the 2016 Australian federal budget, an alternative to the Work for the Dole program was introduced, targeted at unemployed youth under 25: the Youth Jobs PaTH, an internship programme.

+In September 2020 (November for Victoria), the Australian Government announced Work for the Dole's recommencement 'where it is safe to do so'.
+New obligations for job seekers aged 18 years and over were introduced in October 2021.